 Information about the COVID-19 variant in South Africa

-In early December, South African scientists discovered a new variant of COVID-19, 501.V2.
-Researchers are continuing to study the new strain, which is 50% more infectious than the original COVID virus but there is no evidence to suggest that the new variant poses any greater health risk than previous strains of the virus.
-Similar mutations have been found in the U.K., Brazil, Nigeria, and the USA.
-South African scientists have concluded that the AstraZeneca vaccine is not effective against mild and moderate forms of the 501.V2 variant but will still protect against serious forms of the virus.
-Research is still ongoing but the WHO Strategic Advisory Group of Experts (SAGE) continues to recommend the use of the AstraZeneca vaccine because there is “no reason not to recommend its use.”
+In early December, South African scientists discovered a new variant of COVID-19, B.1.351, which dominated our second wave late last year.
+Researchers are continuing to study the new strain, which is more infectious than the original strain, but there is no evidence to suggest that the new variant poses any greater health risk than previous strains of the virus.
+Similar mutations have been found in a variety of countries across the globe.

 Living in South Africa in the COVID-19 world

-Although our economy and borders are completely open, post-COVID life in South Africa is very different from what it was before.
-Citizens are still very cautious and concerned about contracting and spreading the virus.
+Although our economy and borders are completely open, citizens are still very cautious and concerned about contracting and spreading the virus.
 As a result of the strong and coordinated measures taken by our government from the very beginning of the pandemic, the general population is very good at following COVID-related laws and restrictions, which is most likely why our infection and death rates have remained substantially lower than experts had forecast back in March of 2020.

 As a visitor to Cape Town, your movements will be mostly unrestricted but you will be expected to wear your mask at all times while out in public, avoid indoor gatherings, and take all necessary precautions should you show any symptoms, or are knowingly exposed to the virus.